DeletedUser56/ice_armor/README.md

     4: Configure world and enable modifaction 'ice_armor'

-    This should work, If not please alert me in Issues!
-Thanks!
+    This should work, If not please alert me in Issues(https://github.com/DeletedUser56/ice_armor/issues)!
+Thanks.